pjevsen683/neomow-hass/README.md

 Go to integrations and search for neomow and add it. then enter your serial number, and how often it should update.
 Later, i will make this more dynamic, e.g. when the battery is full dont poll anymore.

+When everything is setup, open your Neomow mobile app to make this integration get the access token and then it should run by self.

 ## Development Status

 This integration is currently in early development stages.
 The following features are implemented: